petrzilkovah/english-for-designers/10-thesis-digest/index.md

 # Pulishing students' magazine for print and web

 ## Keywords
-*Publication design, Digital publishing, Magazine design, Student magazine*
+*publication design, digital publishing, magazine design, student magazine*

 ### Motivation/Problem/Opportunity
 I've designed a few issues of the magazine – all printed versions.
 There's a need for a digital version now, as it doesn't fulfil its potential in its current state and doesn't represent the university or its students properly.